bmwcarit/ramses-composer-docs/basics/monkey/README.md

 ![](./docs/search_properties.png)

 **Note**: only properties of a matching type are shown in the dropdown list.
-You can not link a property of type INT to a property of type VEC3F.
+You can not link a property of type Type:Int32() to a property of type Type:Vec3f().

 The link mechanism is designed to make it possible to control several things with a single script.
 If you want to have a different mapping